jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 are both verified using an Elliptic
 Curve Digital Signature Algorithm
 (ECDSA).
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 80
-ISO 15118 applies to all entities involved in the charging process, including EVSE manufacturers, EV OEMs, charging point operators (CPOs); cloud service providers (CSPs, e.g edge computing \& data storage); and electricity grids (e.g utilities, building management systems, etc.).
+ISO 15118 applies to all entities involved in the charging process, including EVSE manufacturers, EV OEMs, charging point operators (CPOs); cloud service providers (CSPs, e.g., edge computing \& data storage); and electricity grids (e.g., utilities, building management systems, etc.).
 The SEC echoes the increasing focus on cybersecurity incidents In July 2023, the US Securities and Exchange Commission (SEC) adopted final rules on cybersecurity disclosure for publicly listed companies.167 The final rules, which took effect on December 15, 2023, have two
 components: a requirement to disclose material cybersecurity incidents (using Form 8\-K) four business days after a public company determines the incident is material; and a requirement to disclose annually information (using Form 10\-
 K) regarding cybersecurity risk management, strategy, and governance.168 Under the new rule, public companies traded under the SEC regulations must disclose the occurrence of a material cybersecurity incident and describe the material aspects of the nature, scope, and timing of the